 Too many women like Luisa, living in remote and economically fragile areas around the world and even in isolated parts of urban communities, suffer extreme poverty, violence, and discrimination.
 This is far too common a circumstance especially for women in economically isolated areas.

-Today Luisa, like hundreds of other women in vulnerable communities, enjoys much improved self-confidence and has developed extraordinary leadership skills.
+Today Luisa, like hundreds of other women in vulnerable communities, enjoys much-improved self-confidence and has developed extraordinary leadership skills.
 Luisa has provided strong leadership for other women in her community and is now a vital part of local decision-making.

 Graduates of U4C initiatives, like Luisa, have experienced the pride and self-worth that results from becoming literate, healthy, and economically empowered.
-With the knowledge and skills they have acquired these once disenfranchised women are now contributing economically to their households, break a protracted cycle of poverty, domestic violence, and other health challenges.
+With the knowledge and skills they have acquired these once disenfranchised women are now contributing economically to their households, breaking a protracted cycle of poverty, domestic violence, and other health challenges.

 Stories, Updates, and Insights